pivotal-cf/docs-phd-ds/data_service.md

 <a id="unbinding"></a>
 #Unbinding an Application from a Pivotal HD cluster instance

-You can unbind a bound application from a Pivotal HD cluster instance using either the Pivotal CF Developer Console or the Pivotal CF command line.
+You can unbind a bound application from a Pivotal HD cluster instance using either the Apps Manager or the CF command line interface.

-##Pivotal CF Developer Console
+##Apps Manager

-1. Log in to the **Developer Console**.
+1. Log in to the **Apps Manager**.

 2. Select your Pivotal HD Cluster service.

 3. Select space where the application you want to bind is deployed.

 	A list of deployed applications and services displays.

 5. Locate the row containing the application and click the **>** link.

 	A page displays that show the bound services and instances for this application.

 6. Locate the bound service instance you want to unbind and click **Unbind**.

 	A confirmation dialog box displays.

-##Pivotal CF Command Line
+##CF Command Line
-1. Log in to Pivotal CF using the Pivotal CF CLI.
-See [Getting Started with cf v6](http://docs.pivotal.io/pivotalcf/devguide/installcf/whats-new-v6.html).
+1. Log in to PCF using the CF CLI.
+See [Getting Started with the CF CLI](http://docs.pivotal.io/pivotalcf/devguide/installcf/whats-new-v6.html).

 2. Run the following commands:

     `$ cf login [-a API_URL] [-u USERNAME] [-p PASSWORD] [-o ORG] [-s SPACE]` (This command takes care of logging in, and also targets the correct org and space simultaneously.
 If you are already logged in, you can run the following command to target an org and space:
 	`$ cf target  -o <organization> -s <space name>`.)

 	`$ cf services` (This command displays a list of service instances.)

 	`$ cf unbind-service <application> <service instance name>`